Energy-Efficient Multiprocessor Scheduling for Flow Time and Makespan: Total Flow Time Plus Energy

+We now outline two analysis techniques for proving the competitiveness of any online scheduling algorithm.
+They are commonly known as the amortized local competitiveness argument and the local competitiveness argument in the literature \cite{Pruhs07, ImMoPr11}.
+Both techniques compare the cost of an online algorithm at any local time instance, or its instantaneous cost, with respect to that of an optimal offline scheduler.
+For arbitrarily released jobs, the comparison is performed with the help of the first lower bound given in \lemref{lowerbounds} and a carefully designed potential function.
+For jobs with identical release time, both lower bounds are used to represent the performance of the optimal.

+The following lemma first illustrates the use of \emph{amortized local competitiveness argument} for jobs with arbitrary release time.
+The technique arrives at the competitive ratio of any online algorithm \A by bounding its instantaneous cost at any time $t$ with respect to the optimal offline scheduler.

-\begin{lemma} Suppose that an online algorithm \A schedules a set $\jobset$ of jobs.
-Then \A is $(c_1 + c_2)$-competitive with respect to total flow time plus energy, if given a potential function $\Phi(t)$, the execution of the job set under \A satisfies
+\begin{lemma} Suppose that an online algorithm \A schedules a set $\jobset$ of jobs with arbitrary release time.
+Then \A is $(c_1 + c_2)$-competitive with respect to total flow time plus energy, if given a potential function $\Phi(t)$, the execution of the job set satisfies the following

 - Boundary condition: $\Phi(0)\le 0$ and $\Phi(\infty)\ge 0$;